Renegade Game Studios

-Renegade Game Studios is an American game company based in Escondido, California that creates and publishes board games, card games and role-playing games.
-In 2020, they also began producing jigsaw puzzles using art from their games.
+Renegade Game Studios is an American game company based in Escondido, California, that creates and publishes board games, card games, and role-playing games.
+In 2020, the company also began producing jigsaw puzzles using art from their games.

 History

 In 2014, Scott Gaeta, a former Colorado games store owner and co-founder of Cryptozoic Entertainment, founded Renegade Game Studios.

-From 2014 to 2017, RGS used traditional industry methods to finance publication of their games.
+From 2014 to 2017, RGS used traditional industry methods to finance the publication of their games.
 Starting in 2018, RGS used Kickstarter community funding to finance some larger licensed game projects such as Power Rangers: Heroes of the Grid, Scott Pilgrim Miniatures the World, and most recently Vampire: The Masquerade Rivals Expandable Card Game.

+The company partnered with Paradox Interactive in 2020 and together created supplemental materials for games like Vampire: The Masquerade and Werewolf: The Apocalypse.

+In October 2022, Renegade announced the extension of its partnership with Hasbro, in place since 2018.
+With the partnership, new versions of old games have been released, such as Transformers, Power Rangers, and G.I.
+JOE.

 Games published

-Game published by RGS between 2014–2021.
+Games published by RGS between 2014–2025.